SecurityTokenStandard/EIP-Spec/Issue.md

 In order to remain backwards compatible with ERC20 / ERC777 (and other fungible token standards) it is necessary to define what tranche or tranches are used when a `transfer` / `send` operation is executed (i.e. when not explicitly specifying the tranche).

-If the implementation guarantees a small number of possible tranches per owner, it could be reasonable to iterate over all of an owners tranches.
+If the implementation guarantees a small number of possible tranches per owner, it could be reasonable to iterate over all of an owners tranches (using `tranchesOf`).

-The token creator MUST specify a default tranche which is used by the ERC20 / ERC777 functions for all users.
+The token creator MUST specify a default tranche(s) which is used by the ERC20 / ERC777 functions for all users.
 Each user or operator of a user's full token balance for all tranches MAY change the default tranche of the user.
 The ability for a user to change their default tranche allows them to change the tranche displayed in ERC20 / ERC777 wallets which are not yet ERC-PFT compatible.

 Here is a description of the implication for ERC777 functions:
 - `send()` MUST obtain default tranche using `getDefaultTranche()`